Sitecore/Helix.Docs/helix/principles/configuration/value-scope.rst

 application lifecycle to manage the environment’s specific values.

-Do not manage environment scoped values as part of the development process, but rather as part of your deployment procedure (see deployment in 3.4).
+Do not manage environment scoped values as part of the development process, but rather as part of your deployment procedure (see :doc:`/devops/deployment/index`).

 Role scoped values
 ^^^^^^^^^^^^^^^^^^